MeaCulpitt/MCP-Nexus/docs/Incentive_Mechanism.md

-## MCP Nexus — Incentive & Mechanism Design
+# MCP Nexus — Incentive & Mechanism Design

-### Executive Summary
+## Executive Summary

 **MCP Nexus** is a decentralized registry and verification layer for MCP (Model Context Protocol) servers — the emerging standard for connecting AI assistants to external tools.

-MCP is the new App Store, but unlike the iPhone App Store, this "App Store" has no centralized curator.
+As the article astutely observed: **"MCP is the new App Store."** But unlike the iPhone App Store, this "App Store" has no centralized curator.
 AI assistants need a way to discover, verify, and choose the best tools autonomously — without vendor lock-in.

 MCP Nexus provides:
 - **Discovery**: Find MCP servers by capability, category, or task